Place: Ano Psari, Peloponnese, Greece

 The site is located in Ano Psari, a village with rich history of human settlement which was until very recently deserted.
 Settlement in Ano Psari begins in about 1630 and the inhabitants move in the late 19th century into a lower height settlement, closer to the land parcels used for agriculture (Kato Psari).
 This results in the current image of the village, being an assemblage of deserted roofless premises made of stone, of small total area and of a specific typology (5x10m).

 – Preservation and restoration of the stone shell leaving parts of it at their current state in terms of morphology, to set the boundary of the residence’s outdoor space (veranda).

 – Design of an adjacent building containing a courtyard facing the view.
 A plan typology that doubles the typologies of the deserted shells of the settlement is assigned to the addition.

-– Interior and exterior spaces at different levels following the inclination of the ground, with respect to the landscape and the site’s geomorphology.
+– Creation of interior and exterior spaces at different levels following the inclination of the ground, with respect to the landscape and the site’s geomorphology.

 Transitioning between ‘rooms’